 What is Keyed Entry?

-Keyed Entry is a payment method in which card information is manually entered into a POS system instead of the card being swiped, tapped, or inserted.
-This typically occurs when the card reader cannot read the physical card or when a payment is processed remotely, such as over the phone.
+Keyed Entry is when payment card information is typed into a POS system instead of the card being swiped, tapped, or inserted.
+That usually takes place when the reader can’t read the physical card or when a payment is made by phone.

-In a keyed entry transaction, the cashier or merchant manually enters the card details into the POS system interface.
-The transaction is then routed through a payment gateway for processing, similar to other card transactions.A typical keyed entry includes:
+When it comes to keyed entry transactions, it involves the merchant or cashier entering the card details into the POS transaction slide.
+Then the transaction is routed through a payment gateway for processing, as in any other card transaction.

 - Card verification value (CVV)